akimd/vcsn/doc/README.txt

 * To add a new algorithm "foo" in the three layers
 ** vcsn/algos/foo.hh
 Implement the algorithm, but also its dyn/static bridge.
+Be sure to use the right syntax so that the registries-gen tool works as expected.

 Add it to the repo.

 ** vcsn/local.mk